|This is an unofficial version.

 (c) if there is a variance between the actual results and the specific outcomes for the fiscal year, an explanation for the variance; and

 (d) any other information that the Lieutenant Governor in Council may request.

-10(3) When an annual report of a corporation is laid before the Legislative Assembly, the annual report, subject to any other Act, stands permanently referred to the Standing Committee on Crown Corporations of the Legislative Assembly unless the Assembly otherwise orders, and the Standing Committee must consider the report within 120 days after it is laid before the Assembly.
+When an annual report of a corporation is laid before the Legislative Assembly, the annual report, subject to any other Act, stands permanently referred to the Standing Committee on Crown Corporations of the Legislative Assembly, unless the Assembly otherwise orders, and the Standing Committee must consider the report within 120 days after it is laid before the Assembly.

 (a) are prepared, within 45 days of the end of the quarter; and

 (ii) made available to the public in a reasonable manner, which may include making them available by electronic means.